chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/controls/index.md

 Button1.Foreground = new SolidColorBrush(Windows.UI.Colors.Beige);
 ```

-# Create an Event Handler
+# create an event handler
 Select the control and then click the Events tab at the top of the Properties window:
 ![](./Controls-image2.png)